 If you are new to Alpine activities, then cross country skiing, or Langlauf as it’s called in Austria, may be the perfect introduction to the mountains.
 It doesn’t have the same intensity of being on the ski piste on downhill skis.
-There's no waiting around at ski lifts, jostling with families to get on to the gondola.
-Cross country skiing is away from the crowds, alongside forest trails, river paths and within nature.
-It can be a fantastic full body workout, with the fresh healthy Austrian air pumping through your lungs.
+There's no waiting around at ski lifts or jostling with families to get on to the gondola.
+Cross country skiing takes you away from the crowds, alongside forest trails, river paths and within nature.
+It can be a fantastic full body workout, with the fresh healthy mountain air pumping through your lungs.
 The other important reason for participating, is that Cross country skiing can also be great fun!

 There are two types of cross-country skiing.
 One is called classic-skiing, and the other skate-skiing.
 We focus on the classic style, but we can also provide the equipment for the skate style if you already have previous skating experience.
 Classic style is much gentler, easier for beginners to enjoy and progress.
 For the classic style you don’t require any downhill skiing knowledge, just a desire and the enthusiasm to try something new.
 When we take guests Cross country skiing for the first time, we always start on flat trails within the Kals Am Grossglockner valley.
 On first encounter, we all tend to gently shuffle the skis forward.
 Eventually, as you start to feel more confident, you will move forward with a glide, using the ski poles intuitively for balance.
 The glide onwards develops with more speed and grace.
 If this sounds a bit daunting and complicated, don’t worry, you will always have some guidance from a member of the MoaAlm team.